hosseinv93/GreenMLPredictions/README.md

 This repository contains a Jupyter Notebook that demonstrates the prediction of CO2 emissions based on vehicle characteristics using various machine learning techniques.
 The project utilizes a RandomForestRegressor and is fine-tuned through GridSearchCV to achieve the best prediction results.
 Additionally, SHAP values are computed to interpret the model's predictions.

-## Project Objective

-Welcome to the repository where we explore the prediction of CO2 emissions from vehicles using machine learning techniques.
-This project aims to predict CO2 emissions based on various vehicle characteristics using a RandomForestRegressor model.
-The analysis is performed in a Jupyter Notebook that has been converted here for easy viewing.

 ## Dataset

 The dataset used in this project is the `FuelConsumption.csv`, which contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.
-You can download the dataset directly from [IBM Cloud](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-ML0101EN-SkillsNetwork/labs/Module%202/data/FuelConsumptionCo2.csv).
+You can download the dataset directly from [IBM Cloud](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-ML0101EN-SkillsNetwork/labs/Module%202/data/FuelConsumptionCo2.csv)](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDeveloperSkillsNetworkML0101ENSkillsNetwork20718538-2021-01-01).

 ## Features